han-yaeger/yaeger-tutorial/docs/interaction.md

-# Add interaction between Hanny and the Swordfish
+# Add interaction through collision detection

 A standard feature of a game engine is collision detection.
 It is an algorithmically complex calculation that determines if any two Entities occupy the same part of the screen.
 If so, they have collided.

 Yaeger differentiates between entities that need to be notified about a collision (a Collided), and those that do not need to be notified (a Collider).
 Thinks of this as a train and a fly.
-If they collide, the train doesn't even notice it; the fly does
+If they collide, the train doesn't even notice it; the fly does (and dies).
-(and dies).

 With this approach, it is possible to minimize the number of entities that need to be checked for collisions every Game Loop.
-And it also enables a good Object Oriented approach to place the responsibility of handling a collision at the right entity.
+And it also enables a good Object-Oriented approach to place the responsibility of handling a collision at the right entity.

 ## Add collision detection for Hanny and the Swordfish